 In a world where jobs for life are a thing of the past and the key to career success is so often a case of being more ruthless than the next person, it is easy to see why the medical industry can seem like something of an oasis.

 Of course, there is always a “but.”
-Studying for a qualification in medicine takes years of hard work, determination and dedication.
+Studying medicine takes years of hard work, determination and dedication.
 Do you think you have what it takes?
 Here, we take a look at some of the career options across the medical sector, along with the skills and qualifications you will need.

 Think of a career in medicine, and you probably envisage yourself as a family doctor, nurse or surgeon in a clinical role.
 There are a wide range of specialisms to choose from, including everything from general practice to brain surgery and from oncology to pediatrics.
 While a general medical degree will be a prerequisite for any of them, there comes a time sooner rather than later when you will need to choose your specialism.